imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 * ✅ The policy objective is convex and fixed.
 * ✅ Can be optimized efficiently.
 * ✅ Tends to stay in data distribution.
-* ❌ Theoretically can't surpass training data performance.
-Thus theoretically, we can't achieve optimal behavior.
+* ❌ Theoretically can't surpass training data performance thus never optimal.
 * ❌ Requires teleoperating your target robot.

 Here is a direct comparison between the optimization landscapes of RL and BC.
 Ask yourself, which one do you want to solve?